SUwonglab/AD-genomicLLM/README.md

 - pyfasta==0.5.2
 - scikit-learn==1.0.2

-Apart from the above softwares/packages, please also make sure the following softwares is installed properly: 1) [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) for processing sMRI images.
-2) [vcftools](https://vcftools.github.io/examples.html) for processing WGS .vcf file.
+Apart from the above softwares/packages, please also make sure the following softwares is installed properly: 1) [vcftools](https://vcftools.github.io/examples.html) for processing WGS .vcf file.
+2) [Beagle](https://faculty.washington.edu/browning/beagle/beagle.html) for genotype phasing.
+3) [vcf2diploid](http://alleleseq.gersteinlab.org/tools.html) for constructing personal genome.
+4) [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall) for processing sMRI images.

 # Instructions
 We provide detailed step-by-step instructions for running our pipeline.

 ## Processing genotype data

 In our study, we downloaded whole genome sequencing (WGS) data from [ADNI database](https://adni.loni.usc.edu/), which provides .vcf file (gzip compressed) for each chromosome.
-Here, we take the chr19 and use APOE as a demonstration case study.
+Here, we take the chr19 and use gene APOE as a demonstration case study.

 **Step 1: remove indels**